MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 ### DeployR for Microsoft R Server 2016

-+ `/r/repository/shell/execute` is no longer supported.
++ Repository Shell Script APIs are no longer supported. `/r/repository/shell/execute` has been deprecated.

 ### DeployR 7.4.1